 Lancaster University welcomes UK and international students to a wide range of postgraduate courses, and the Department of English and Creative Writing is particularly well-placed to offer a friendly, supportive and intellectually stimulating environment for all its postgraduate students.

 Read more about our writing and research interests, and the wide range of work published in recent years by members of our Creative Writing and our English Literature staff.

 Alongside the History Department, the Department of English & Creative Writing is the largest recruiter of postgraduate students in the Humanities at Lancaster.
-At the present time we have over 50 PhD-level research students on our books (this includes both full and part-time students) and approximately 80-90 students taking our various Masters degree programmes.
+At the present time we have around 80 PhD-level research students on our books (this includes both full and part-time students) and approximately 70-80 students taking our various Masters degree programmes.
 This means we have the ‘critical mass’ necessary for a buoyant and stimulating postgraduate and research culture.

-We offer (MA) 'Research Methods' and (PhD) 'Work in Progress' seminars to all campus-based students, which ensures that there is a regular forum at which all our research students can meet, socialise and support one another.
-The students on the various taught MA courses in English Literature have, of course, opportunities to meet each other on their various modules.
+We offer (MA/PhD) 'Research Methods' and (PhD) 'Work in Progress' seminars to all campus-based students, which ensures that there is a regular forum at which all our research students can meet, socialise and support one another.
+The students on the various taught MA courses in English Literature have, of course, opportunities to meet each other on their various modules, while PhD students can choose to meet at any of a large number of reading groups tailored to specific research areas.
 All of these things contribute to the formation of a supportive and tight-knit postgraduate community.

-In recent years, the Department has also welcomed a series of distinguished international scholars to participate in postgraduate seminars, workshops, readings and symposia: Professor J. Hillis Miller (University of California at Irvine), Professor Simon Critchley (New School of Social Research, New York) and the acclaimed poet Paul Muldoon.
+In recent years, the Department has welcomed a series of distinguished international scholars to participate in postgraduate seminars, workshops, readings and symposia: Professor J. Hillis Miller (University of California at Irvine), Professor Simon Critchley (New School of Social Research, New York) and Mieke Bal (University of Amsterdam).